-When delivery room attendance services (99464) or delivery room resuscitation services (99465) are required, report these in addition to normal newborn services evaluation and management codes.
+When delivery room resuscitation services (99465) are required, report this in addition to normal newborn services evaluation and management codes.

 For E/M services provided to newborns who are other than normal, see codes for hospital inpatient services (99221-99233) and neonatal intensive and critical care services (99466-99469, 99477-99480).
 When normal newborn services are provided by the same physician on the same date that the newborn later becomes ill and receives additional intensive or critical care services, report the appropriate E/M code with modifier 25 for these services in addition to the normal newborn code.